Avonmore Terrace

-Avonmore Terrace is a heritage-listed row of terrace houses at 26-42 The Avenue, in the Sydney suburb of Randwick in the City of Randwick local government area of New South Wales, Australia.
+Avonmore Terrace is a heritage-listed row of terrace houses at 26–42 The Avenue, in the Sydney suburb of Randwick, New South Wales, Australia.
 The terrace houses were built from 1888 to 1891 by John Walsh.
 It is also known as Randwick Mansions.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 As of 2007, the terrace houses are predominately used as domestic housing, with one of the terraces used as a boutique hotel.

 History

 The site was originally part of an 1864 land grant to the Church of England, most of which was used for St. Judes Church Cemetery on the west side of the Church and Municipal Council Chambers on Frenchmans Road (now Avoca Street) and bordering Frances Street and Johns Lane (renamed The Avenue in 1895).
 The land grant comprised three acres, three roods, and thirty seven perches, which is approximately 1.6 hectares.

 The 1864 map shows the present attractive park opposite the terrace was offered to five other denominations to provide a Cemetery for Wesleyans, Independents, Jews, other denominations, and the largest sections for Roman Catholics and Presbyterians.
 The land was not taken up by those religious bodies within the required time and was consequently resumed by the Government to be used as a cricket ground.

 In June 1886 a Select Committee of the NSW Legislative Assembly was set up to consider and report on the "Randwick Cemetery Unused Lands Sale Bill" and determine if there were any bodies buried in the unused section of the land proposed for sale by the Trustees of St. Jude's Church, and secondly to enquire as to what purposes the money from this sale would be put to.
 In 1868 an Act was passed prohibiting any more burials at Randwick except in the fenced Cemetery ground already taken up.
 Residents had expressed concern about pollution of the water supply from the Cemetery.

 Witnesses called included Geo.
 Bishop, a Surveyor and the Rev. W. Hough incumbent of St. Jude's, as well as one of the Cemetery Trustees and the Caretaker.
 They all agreed that there were no bodies left in the proposed section; as the remains of two infants and one adult had been removed two years before.
 The witnesses also agreed that money realised from such a sale would be spent on enlarging the Church; providing suitable accommodation for the caretaker; plus funds to keep the Cemetery in better order, and to give a grant towards erecting a new Church in Coogee.
 It was expected that about $6,000 would be raised as local land values at that time were between $36 and $32 per foot (0.304 m.)